 Every day, Yole Group’s analysts deeply monitor developments in RF device functionalities, supply chain and technology, and the attendant industrial infrastructure.
 They provide key data, insights and analysis of the RF semiconductor industry.

 More importantly, Yole Group helps you visualizing the links between all of the industry’s layers.
-From the 5G revolution and industrial impacts, down to the RF protocols implemented in mobile phones, industrial infrastructure, cars… All are part of our everyday life.
+From the 5G revolution and industrial impacts, down to the RF protocols implemented in mobile phones, industrial infrastructure, cars – all are now a part of our everyday lives.

 The technology’s first use cases matured long ago.
 Mobile Network Operators (MNO) are starting to propose new related services and are thus strongly motivated to invest more resources.
 To demonstrate 5G’s added value and impact to consumers, MNOs have developed advantageous commercial packages to push the technology to the front of consumers’ consciousness, giving them more motivation to upgrade.

 As for every new air standard, 5G represents a significant opportunity for industry players to differentiate, innovate and potentially win market share.
 The technology has started to strongly penetrate the smartphone market through 2020 and is expected to grow further as the network expands throughout China, Europe and the USA.
 5G phones are relatively complex compared to their 4G counterparts in terms of RF frontends.
-Analyzing the technical trends is therefore worthwhile to understand this complex market better and anticipate future changes, changes toward the next 6G revolution.
+Analyzing the technical trends is therefore worthwhile in better understanding this complex market and thus anticipate future changes, leading into the upcoming 6G revolution.

 Different radio frequency technologies are used for radio access network (backhaul connection for the baseband data, LTE, mmWave and sub-6 frequencies) for transmission to user equipment (fixed wireless access for radiowave-based home broadband,) and so on.
 Each technology uses a specific type of emitting structure, whether it is a macrosite for radio access to user equipment, or a small cell for indoor mmWave access in a warehouse or industrial site.
 Out of this multiplicity of RAN technologies, some see a strong interest from telecom operators for LTE and 5G coverage, which should become ubiquitous worldwide by 2025.